 I’ve seen a lot of dust, puddle stains, and heel tears at the hems of long dresses.
 Excessive length ought to be hemmed up, and a little lifting of trains and hems will help avoid damage.

-Champagne looks so close to clear but ages to a brown stain, so make sure you wash or clean after spilling bubbly.
+Champagne and soda look so close to clear but the sugar in these drinks oxidizes, over time or with heat, to a brown stain.
+Make sure you wash or clean after spilling drinks.
 It isn’t coffee or tea that has done in many a wedding gown, but champagne.

 Make sure the vintage item is likely to fit before putting it on in the first place (the book has a section on ease and another on alterations).